HomeSEORising Ad Costs vs. Shrinking Budgets: Local Business Breaking Point

 • Considering staff cuts to maintain ad spend

-The traditional standard of spending 7-10% of revenue on marketing is becoming a fantasy for many local businesses.
-Let’s examine how this ratio is breaking down across different business models.
+Spending 7-10% of revenue on marketing was the old standard, and it’s becoming a fantasy for many local businesses.
+Here’s how the ratio breaks down across different business models.

 E-commerce businesses now average 15-20% of revenue on marketing.
 Local service businesses hit 12-18%.
-Restaurants and retail can see 20-25% during peak seasons.
-These aren’t sustainable ratios for most business models.
+Restaurants and retail can reach 20-25% during peak seasons.
+These aren’t sustainable ratios for most models.

-I recently analysed a local gym’s finances.
-In 2021, they spent 8% of revenue on marketing and grew 15% annually.
-By 2024, they’re spending 19% of revenue just to maintain membership levels.
-That’s more than double the cost for zero growth.
+I recently went through a local gym’s finances.
+In 2021 they spent 8% of revenue on marketing and grew 15% a year.
+By 2024 they’re spending 19% just to hold membership levels steady.
+More than double the cost for zero growth.

-When marketing costs consume increasingly larger chunks of revenue, something’s got to give.
-Usually, it’s profitability.
-Similar to farmers facing growing costs and shrinking markets, local businesses find themselves in an impossible position.
+When marketing eats an increasingly large chunk of revenue, something has to give.
+Usually it’s profitability.
+Much like farmers facing growing costs and shrinking markets, local businesses end up in an impossible position.

 One boutique owner broke it down for me: “After product costs (40%), rent (15%), staff (20%), and marketing (20%), I’m left with 5% profit.
 One bad month and I’m in the red.”

-Every business has a marketing spend threshold beyond which they cannot profitably operate.
+Every business has a marketing spend threshold beyond which it can’t operate profitably.
 Here’s how to calculate yours:

 Business TypeTypical Gross MarginMaximum Sustainable Marketing %Current Average %Gap to Breaking Point